StudioCompanion/pairup/docs/docs/getting-started/initial-setup.md

 ```

 :::warning
-If you're running the API dev server you must run `docker-compose up` and then `yarn api:migrate` from the root of the project to initialize the postgres database we require.
+If you're developing the API server you must use `docker-compose up` as the dev command and then `yarn api:migrate` from the root of the project to initialize the postgres database we require.
 :::

 There are other scripts such as `lint` and `prettier:check` but the above are enough to get you developing the project.